Vidalee/Neeko-Server/README.md

 # Neeko-Server ![example workflow](https://github.com/Vidalee/Neeko-Server/actions/workflows/build.yaml/badge.svg) ![example workflow](https://github.com/Vidalee/Neeko-Server/actions/workflows/check_servers.yaml/badge.svg)

+## ⚠ Doesn't work for patch 14.1 and onwards, working to fix it, see [Issue 25](https://github.com/Vidalee/Neeko-Server/issues/25)  ⚠

 Neeko-Server is an application that record games emulates a League of Legends spectator server to serve them to the League of Legends client.

 It is an asynchronous software capable of recording multiple League of Legends live games at the same time, while simultaneously allowing multiple League of Legends clients to watch different games at the same time.